statgen/locuszoom/assets/docs/interactivity.md

 # Built-in features to simplify interactivity
 The above mechanisms are very powerful, but they require a deep knowledge of LocusZoom's internals to use effectively.
-We provide a number of low or no-code mechanisms to implement interactive plot features in controlled, well-tested.
+We provide a number of low or no-code mechanisms to implement interactive plot features in controlled, well-tested ways.

 ## Tooltips
 The first interactive feature that most LocusZoom users notice is the *tooltip*: a simple box that appears with more information when a user interacts with a point.

 In addition to showing data associated with a field, tooltips can be customized with interactive action links that modify `plot.state` (eg setting the LD reference variant), or trigger annotations (like showing a label).

 A tooltip is defined as an object describing when to display it, as well as the HTML template to render.
 It responds to the same LocusZoom template syntax supported elsewhere.
+For example, values can be embedded in the string with curly braces (`{{assoc:fieldname}}`) and a simple conditional syntax is supported to only render text if a value is defined: `{{#if sourcename:field_name}} Conditional text {{/if}}`.

 ```javascript
 {